ph4r05/keychest-scanner/DB.md

 split data model of those two by design to reduce the coupling and checker system complexity which has slightly different goals and objectives.

+### Design use-cases, goals, objectives

+- Consider multiple different certificates for one (solution, service, host).
+E.g., RSA, ECC certs.
+We may want to renew all, can have different validity and policy.

+- Consider more different monitoring strategies:
+  - Standard TLS check
+  - More protocols check (START-TLS, another protocols)
+  - Physical file check (ansible)
+  - API call
+  - Passive check - submitted by the installed endpoint certificate-agent.

+- All cert properties, configuration, renewal policies and mechanisms should be the same in the managed service -> delegates to associated hosts via groups.

+- One cert can be shared across multiple hosts.
+  - Monitoring - monitor all hosts if they have valid certs.
+  - Renewal - renew only once (e.g., LetsEncrypt, Vault), then sync on the end hosts.